jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (1) If the Electoral Commission believes that any person has committed an offence specified in this subpart, the Electoral Commission must report the facts on which that belief is based to the New Zealand Police.
 (2) Subsection (1) does not apply if the Electoral Commission considers that the offence is so inconsequential that there is no public interest in reporting those facts to the New Zealand Police.

-### 206ZH Return of registered promoter's election expenses to be publicly available
+### 206ZH Return of registered promoter’s election expenses to be publicly available
-(1) The Electoral Commission may publish, in any manner that the Electoral Commission considers appropriate, every return filed under section 206ZC.
-(2) During the public inspection period, the Electoral Commission must make available for public inspection a copy of every return filed under section 206ZC.
+During the public inspection period, the Electoral Commission must ensure that every return filed under section 206ZC is publicly available (free of charge) on the Electoral Commission’s internet site.
-(3) The Electoral Commission may make inspection under subsection (2) subject to the payment of any charges that may be made under the Official Information Act 1982.

 ### Subpart 3 — General provisions relating to donations